kubernetes/website/content/en/docs/setup/minikube.md

 ### Kubectl

-The `minikube start` command creates a "[kubectl context](/docs/reference/generated/kubectl/kubectl-commands/#-em-set-context-em-)" called "minikube".
+The `minikube start` command creates a [kubectl context](/docs/reference/generated/kubectl/kubectl-commands#-em-set-context-em-) called "minikube".
 This context contains the configuration to communicate with your Minikube cluster.

 Minikube sets this context to default automatically, but if you need to switch back to it in the future, run: